 People with conceptual skills are also good listeners.
 They have to listen to the needs of the employers before devising a plan of action.

 People with conceptual skills must be very creative.
-They have to be able to devise creative solutions to abstract problems.
-It involves thinking “outside of the box” — they must consider how all the departments within an organization work together, and how they can work to solve a particular problem.
+They must be able to devise creative solutions to abstract problems, whichinvolves thinking outside of the box.
+They must consider how all the departments within an organization work together, and how they can work to solve a particular problem.

 - Abstract thinking

 - Creative thinking